|Semester 1||Domestic Fee||International Fee*|

 You will develop a thorough knowledge of the structure and functionality of the Canadian sport industry including specific responsibilities and governance structure of organizations, rules and regulations governing sport, coaching standards, tournament hosting and scheduling, and sport sponsorship development.
 You will also learn the practical, organizational, business, human resources and administrative skills needed to pursue a career in the industry.

 A two-day leadership camp at a YMCA outdoor centre helps build communication and leadership skills while guest speakers, practical training and field trips provide added benefits in preparing you for the workplace.

 Courses are designed with industry collaboration, ensuring the program is current and relevant.
-You will learn from full-time professors and managers and directors of sport organizations.
-Classes are diverse and include guest speakers from organizations such as Maple Leafs Sports & Entertainment, Tennis Canada, the Ontario Basketball Association and various Games Organizing Committees.
+You will learn from full-time professors, managers and directors of sport organizations.
+Classes are diverse and include guest speakers from organizations such as Maple Leafs Sports & Entertainment, Tennis Canada, the Ontario Basketball Association and various games organizing committees.
 The program also includes field trips and practical training.

 Upon successful completion of the program, a graduate will: